November 7th, 2007

 September 5th, 2016

-First baseman Matt Chavez goes 3-for-7 in a doubleheader against the Laredo Lemurs at Uni-Trade Stadium to finish the season with a batting average of .359 and edge teammate Harrison Kain for the batting title.
-Chavez is the sixth Wingnut to win a batting title in their nine-year history.
+Matt Chavez goes 3-for-7 in a doubleheader against the Laredo Lemurs at Uni-Trade Stadium to finish the season with a batting average of .359 and edge teammate Harrison Kain for the batting title.
+Chavez is the sixth Wingnut to win a batting title in their nine-year history and also becomes the first player in team history to be named Rookie of the Year.

 September 11th, 2016